-- U.S. Attorneys from 30 of 48 districts with Indian Country or one or more federally recognized tribes serve on the Attorney General's Advisory Council (AGAC) Native American Issues Subcommittee (NAIS).
+- Currently, U.S. Attorneys from 25 districts with Indian Country or one or more federally recognized tribes serve on the Attorney General’s Advisory Council (AGAC) Native American Issues Subcommittee (NAIS).
 The NAIS focuses exclusively on Indian Country issues, both criminal and civil, and is responsible for making policy recommendations to the Attorney General regarding public safety and legal issues.
-The NAIS has met on five occasions in 2013, most recently in September 2013 in Hood River, Oregon.
-The U.S. Attorneys from the Districts of Oregon, Idaho, Western and Eastern Washington co-hosted the meeting, which primarily focused on issues relating to the Columbia River.
-Approximately 22 U.S. Attorneys, whose districts contain Indian Country, attended the meeting, in addition to Associate Attorney General Tony West, Assistant Attorney General of the Office of Justice Programs (OJP) Karol Mason, Director of the Executive Office for U.S. Attorneys H. Marshall Jarrett, Director of the Office of Tribal Justice Tracy Toulou, other Department components, and leadership from the FBI and Department of Interior.
-During this meeting, the NAIS consulted with tribal leaders from tribes located in the Pacific Northwest.
+The NAIS met on several occasions in 2014 including in August on the Navajo Nation in Arizona in conjunction with the Four Corners Conference, which is hosted by the U.S. Attorney’s in Utah, Arizona, Colorado and New Mexico.
+The NAIS meeting focused on the issues of juvenile justice and offender reentry.
+During this meeting, the NAIS and senior Department of Justice and Interior officials consulted with tribal leaders from across the Southwest.

-- In 2011 and 2012, the NAIS convened on numerous occasions.
+- In 2011, 2012, and 2013 the NAIS convened on numerous occasions.
+During that time, the NAIS has met and consulted with tribes in Rapid City and Pine Ridge, South Dakota; Missoula, Montana; Bismarck, North Dakota; and Hood River, Oregon.
 In July 2011 the NAIS joined Attorney General Eric Holder in Rapid City, South Dakota, and on the Pine Ridge Indian Reservation, to hear from tribal leaders, law enforcement officials, and community members about public safety issues, including violence against Native American women.

 U.S. Attorney's Office Tribal Liaisons